 Special Olympics Slovenia is one of many programmes across Europe Eurasia that is making major strides in the area of health.
 Special Olympics Slovenia athlete, Tomaž Lenče, and his coach and mentor, Sebastjan Koželj, discuss the impact of our vital health promotion work.

-Special Olympics Slovenia is currently in its second year of a three-year Healthy Communities Project, within which one of the main focuses is healthy lifestyle promotion.
+Special Olympics Slovenia is currently in its second year of a three-year Healthy Communities Project, supported by the Golisano Foundation.
+One of the main focuses is healthy lifestyle promotion.
 The team organises health and nutrition workshops combined with exercise sessions and works to raise awareness among parents, coaches, and peers about the need for a healthy lifestyle to achieve better sports results.
 They provide year-round fitness and wellness opportunities and regular Healthy Athletes screenings, as well as a system for follow up care afterwards.
 Vitally, the Special Olympics Slovenia team is also building up partnerships.
 The aim of ensuring that the health impact lasts and the project is sustainable underlies everything they do.

 “The testing showed I need to improve my health”

 Special Olympics Slovenia athlete Tomaž Lenče, was delighted to participate in the Health Promotion screening during a recent athletic event in Maribor.
 He said, “The testing showed I need to improve my health.
 My body weight, which is too high, is the biggest problem, because I like to eat very much.
 I like participating in this project a lot.”